 Q. What is Cherish All Children?

-A. Cherish All Children is a social justice ministry that equips congregations to prevent child sexual exploitation.
-The heart of this ministry lies in congregations, where staff, leaders, and members pray, educate, connect with others, and act on behalf of children and youth within and outside their congregations.
+A. Cherish All Children is a social justice ministry that educates, equips, and engages churches to prevent child sexual exploitation.
+The heart of this ministry lies in congregations, where staff, leaders, and members pray, educate, connect with others, and act on behalf of children and youth in their churches and communities.

 Q. How do we establish a Cherish All Children ministry in our congregation?

 A. Contact us to get started!
 We invite your congregation to pray, educate, connect, and act to prevent child sexual exploitation.
 Each congregation is unique and we have many resources to help you get started in this important work within your congregation and community.

 Q. What do you mean by "pray, educate, connect, and act"?

 A. Preventing child sexual exploitation requires a multi-faceted effort to raise awareness as well as change attitudes and behaviors.
 Because of this, we invite your congregation to:

 Connect: Churches can be good neighbors in the community by connecting with other organizations that work to prevent child sexual exploitation.
 It tells others that the church wants to be proactive in prevention, and it sends a message to the community that the church takes seriously its role as a protector of children.
 Connecting with others enhances the ministry of congregations because outside organizations can offer educational and service opportunities, engaging members outside the church walls.

 Q. How do we get started?